Existing Regional Contracts

 Dubbo – Narromine Joint Recycling Contract

 Dubbo City and Narromine Shire Councils commenced a joint recycling contract with JR Richards and Sons in 2010 for a 10 year term.
-Narromine had previously an arrangement for kerbside recycling, however this contract meant the introduction of a new service for Dubbo residents.
+Narromine previously had an arrangement for kerbside recycling, however this contract meant the introduction of a new service for Dubbo residents.

 The product is collected and delivered to a large Transfer Station in Dubbo.
 From there, it is placed in larger walking floor trailers and transported to Sydney facility for sorting and recycling.